CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Cloud.md

     cumulus@<hostname>:~$ sudo opta-check-cloud
     ```

-5. Run the Bootstrap CLI on the platform for the interface you defined above (eth0 or eth1 for example).
-This example uses the eth0 interface..
+5. Run the Bootstrap CLI on the platform *for the interface you defined above* (eth0 or eth1 for example).
+This example uses the *eth0* interface.

     ```
     cumulus@<hostname>:~$ netq bootstrap master interface eth0 tarball /mnt/installables/netq-bootstrap-2.4.0.tgz